chiaski/musicOH/README.md

 # musicOH
 MusicOH is an alternative to the popular music/film chart generator called "Topsters".
 Although Topsters has been pretty reliable in use, I wanted to implement a lot of the dream features I had into a new client that focused on music features and integrations; considering how users like me share and consume  our music.

-Trying to make a better topsters  + spotify thing / OH!
+Trying to make a good chart rendered for personal use :)
+Title inspired by Xiu Xiu

 ![Iteration One](https://i.imgur.com/d0zmykh.png)
 Iteration One